wastore/azure-storage-samples-for-java/E2E-ORS-Sample-For-Java/src/main/java/README.md

 Go Through the app.config file and make any necessary changes

 Run the file objectReplicationMonitor.java to get a demonstration.
-This demo will upload a blob to the source container and output the properties and content of that blob.
+This demo will upload blobs to the source container and output the properties and content of that blob.
 Then, the program will pause for 5 minutes to allow for the replication to process.
 Finally, the program will locate the blob that has been replicated into the destination container and output that blob's properties and content to show that the